The automation is a central process in score.

 - It is also possible to just move the point without overwriting the adjacent points :

-When clicking on the parent constraint of an automation (in the previous examples drop0lead33),
+When clicking on the parent interval of an automation (in the previous examples drop0lead33),

 its inspector should become visible :